 History and Purpose

 CAFNEC was formed in 1981 by members of a number of local conservation groups.
 It was felt that group coordination and a higher profile for regional environment issues was needed with a single, accessible contact point.
-Since 1991 that contact point has been both an office and library in Cominos House, a restored Queenslander at the corner of Greenslopes and Lily Streets, where the then city council chose tenants for their contribution to restoration and to co-operative management.
+Since 1991 that contact point has been both an office and library in Cominos House, a restored Queenslander at the corner of Greenslopes and Little Streets, where the then city council chose tenants for their contribution to restoration and to co-operative management.
 Cominos House is one of the most well know cultural and historical buildings in Cairns, close to the Flecker Botanic Gardens.
 Since CAFNEC’s establishment it has been the focal point for environmental action and education in the region.

 CAFNEC is represented on the following Committees